Mini1Git/3110GroupProject/README.md

 1. Run Main Class
 2. input your full/relative path to file 1
 3. input your full/relative path to file 2
-4. See results in results.txt
+4. See results in results.xml

 --------------------------------------------------
 Bonus question - Bug Finder